 If you can't avoid taking something with you, which is preferable, then the next best thing is to look for something which weighs less.

 Many common travel items have lightweight equivalents.
 If you need to take cutlery, use Lexan plastic utensils instead of stainless steel.
-Specialist camping shops sell small quick-dry towels that are much lighter and less bulky than what you use at home.
-Modern LED torches are a fraction of the size and weight of those containing incandescent globes.
+Specialist camping shops sell small quick-dry towels that are much lighter and less bulky than what most people use at home.
+Modern LED headlamps are a fraction of the size and weight of older headlamps or torches.
 A standard umbrella can be replaced with a small travel umbrella that fits in a back pocket.

 If you can't omit something, and there isn't a lighter equivalent, can you take less?